geins-io/ralph-module-voyado-elevate/README.md

 > A helper library for making requests to the eSales 4 Storefront API v3.
 It includes type definitions for all HTTPS responses and the library API.

 ## TODO

+### Must have
+- Support results for "didYouMean"
+- Handling of price & currency (or just show the lowest current price as a first step?)
+- Publish module to npm to enable installation on customer repo

+### Nice to have
+- Support results for "relatedSearches"
+- Support results for "secondaryList"
+- Support results for "contentLists"
+- Enable support for module options (clusterId etc) in customer repo
 - Transpile @apptus/esales-api in this module instead of customer repo

-- Enable the support for module options (clusterId etc) in customer repo
+### Further development ideas
 - Support for other infrastructure in this module like nuxt.config.js?
-- Publish module to npm to enable installation on customer repo
 - Handle extended store in this module?

 ## Installation